davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 ## The timing of the Crystal Knob eruption {#sec:crystal_knob_eruption}

-The thermal transient recorded by the ~1.65 Ma eruption of the Crystal Knob pipe itself is puzzling in the context of the Miocene slab window discussed here.
+The thermal transient recorded by the ~1.65 Ma eruption of the Crystal Knob pipe is itself puzzling in the context of the Neogene slab window discussed here.
 The Crystal Knob xenoliths suggest an underlying lithosphere-asthenosphere boundary at a depth of 70-90 km, consistent with regional seismic studies [@Li2007].
 However, the abundance of dunite cumulate